aarsri/reading-group/models.md

 * In principle, this allows them to capture dialect-specific patterns of pronunciation and prosody.

 ### Underlying Vulnerabilities wrt Dialects
 * In practice, the quantizer is usually trained on standardized input, which bakes in a bias toward canonical realizations.
+This is similar to the tokenization bottleneck.
 * **Key Vulnerability**: Dialectal pronunciations may be quantized into units that are rare or out-of-distribution relative to the training corpus.
 Once unusual units are introduced, the model can struggle to continue fluently.
 * For Speech LMs, I view robustness as *being able to generate next units fluently despite acoustically diverse input*.